Lake Berryessa: Hunting

 Hunting on Lake Berryessa is not permitted in lands that are managed by the Bureau of Reclamation.
-Firearms are, however, allowed on these lands under specific criteria; possession of a Carry Conceal Weapon (CCW) certificate or, if the firearm is disassembled, disarmed and you have a valid California Hunting License and a Permit to Transport Firearm.
+Firearms are allowed on these lands under specific criteria; possession of a Carry Conceal Weapon (CCW) certificate or, if the firearm is disassembled, disarmed and you have a valid California Hunting License and a Permit to Transport Firearm.
 The Permit to Transport Firearm does not allow for possession of firearm while recreating in Bureau of Recreation lands.
 Hunting can be possible on lands managed by other agencies next to Reclamation lands such as Knoxville Wildlife Area, Knoxville Recreation, and Cedar Roughs Wildlife area.
 These areas are under the jurisdiction of California Department of Fish and Wildlife and/or the Bureau of Land Management.
 Human beings are also present in these areas and the perimeter is fairly small so caution and safety should always be the main priority.

 Cedar Roughs Wilderness

-Adjoining the Lake Berryessa Recreational Area is the recently designated Cedar Roughs Wilderness Area.
+Adjoining the Lake Berryessa Recreational Area is the Cedar Roughs Wilderness Area.
 The Northern California Coastal Wild Heritage Wilderness Act of 2006 set aside the former study area of 6350 acre located 1.8 mi past Pope Creek bridge on the Pope Creek arm of Lake Berryessa.
-The wilderness area can be accessed by car or boat, although there are no maintained trails (as yet).
+The wilderness area can be accessed by car or boat, although there are no maintained trails.
 Hiking can be difficult as more than half of the wilderness area consists of Sargent's cypress, which covers 3000 acre and is relatively pure genetically.
 It is the second most widely distributed cypress in California, and was named for Charles Sprague Sargent (1841–1927), the founder and director of Harvard University's Arnold Arboretum and author of the 14-volume Silva of North America.
 The area is jointly managed by the Bureau of Land Management and California Department of Fish and Game.